15 Different Types of Bats Found in Alabama

 11. Mexican Free-tailed Bat

 They typically roost in caves or trees and can be found near rivers and streams.
-Mexican free-tailed bats eat various insects, including moths, beetles, and mosquitoes.
+Mexican free-tailed bats eat insects, including moths, beetles, and mosquitoes.

 Babies are born during late spring and summer, between May and July.
 Mexican free-tails also give birth to twins more often than other types of bats in North America.